bagool185/handwriting-recognition-system/README.md

 # Further instructions

-Place the ubyte files from MNIST into a directory called MNIST_samples and put in the same directory with the .py files.
+Place the ubyte files from MNIST into a directory called MNIST_samples and put in the same directory as the .py files.

-In order to run it, open the terminal / cmd in the same directory with the .py files and type python kNN.py
+In order to run it, open the terminal / cmd in the same directory as the .py files and type python kNN.py